Val Chmerkovskiy Calls out Trolls After Amber Rose Shares Kissing Photo

 Val Chmerkovskiy is not here for the negativity.

-The Dancing With the Stars pro isn’t cool with all the internet trolls hating on his relationship with former contestant Amber Rose, Entertainment Tonight reports.
+The Dancing With the Stars pro isn’t cool with all the interenet trolls hating on his relationship with former contestant Amber Rose, Entertainment Tonight reports.

 Videos by PopCulture.com